MrMaxMen/DAW-project/README.md

-this project is hear to help us all level up our web development skills
+this project is here to help us all level up our web development skills